UK - British Isles

 Greenock is a major port city located at the entrance to Firth of Clyde on Scotland's western coast.
 The port (officially Clydeport) is also the cruise port to Glasgow - Scotland's largest city, with population over 600,000 (metro 2,3 million).

-The port has a deep-water quay, no tidal or lock restrictions, and is accessible the whole year-round for ships of all sizes.
+The Peel Ports-managed Clydeport has a deep-water quay, no tidal or lock restrictions, and is accessible the whole year-round to ships of all sizes.
 Greenock has population around 50,000.
-It was originally established as a herring fishing port, which in the 19th-20th centuries developed shipbuilding industry, bringing prosperity to the area.
+It was originally established as a herring fishing port, which in the 19th-20th centuries developed shipbuilding industry.

 According to CLIA data (abbrev "Cruise Lines International Association"), each cruise passenger contributes around GBP 80 to the local economy.

 The port's statistical data shows in handled just 20,253 passengers in 2007.
 In 2014, their number was 92,678.

 On July 12, 2015, UK’s biggest passenger ship MV Britannia (P&O Cruises UK) docked in Port Greenock as part a 12-night British Isles cruise itinerary (visiting ports in Ireland, Channel Islands and the UK).
 The ship berthed at the Ocean Terminal at 5 pm, with around 3600 passengers.
-Its arrival marked a record year for the cruise port, becoming Scotland's first seaport to handle over 100,000 cruise tourists in a single year.
-This was 14% increase over 2014.
-In 2015, the port received a total of 56 ship calls and handled 108,866 passengers.
+Its arrival marked a record year for the cruise port, becoming Scotland's first seaport to handle over 100,000 cruise tourists in a single year (14% increase over 2014).
+In 2015, Clydeport received a total of 56 cruise ship calls and handled 108,866 passengers.
 It was estimated that each cruise tourist contributed ~GBP 80 to the local economy.
 The 108,866 passengers in 2015 brought GBP 8,7 million (EUR 12,4 million) to the local economy.